 In California, you have the right to defend yourself and others against imminent harm.
-If you have been arrested for using force or violence against another person, but were only protecting yourself, the attorneys at the Law Office of Vikas Bajaj, APC can help.
+If you have been arrested for using force or violence against another person but were only protecting yourself, the attorneys at the Law Office of Vikas Bajaj, APC can help.
 Our San Diego criminal defense attorneys understand that using force to protect yourself is sometimes necessary and they are well-versed with California Self Defense Laws.
-Proving that you acted in self defense can protect you from any consequences that may result from your actions.
+Proving that you acted in self-defense can protect you from any consequences that may result from your actions.

-Call the Law Office of Vikas Bajaj, APC today to schedule a free consultation.
+Call the Law Office of Vikas Bajaj, APC today to schedule an initial consultation.
 Our defense attorneys will review your case and explain what is required to establish that you acted in self-defense.
 We will fight to make sure that you are not punished for simply acting in your own defense.
 Know for the fact that the attorney would always be well-versed with the California Self Defense Laws.

 In other words, your argument is based on the fact that if you had not engaged in the use of force or violence, you (or someone else) would have been harmed in some way.